Table of Contents

-Equity funds, also called stock mutual funds, are typically suitable for long-term investors with at least a 5-year time horizon (ideally 10 or more years) to invest.
-A longer holding period is typically appropriate because stocks historically have higher returns, along with higher market risk, when compared with most other investments.
+Equity funds, also called stock mutual funds, are typically more suitable for long-term investors with at least a 5-year time horizon (ideally 10 or more years) to invest.

 Here's how equity funds are categorized:

-Equity funds are primarily categorized by market capitalization, or market cap, which is the total market value of a company's outstanding shares of stock.
+Equity funds may be categorized by market capitalization, or market cap, which is the total market value of a company's outstanding shares of stock.
 It is calculated by multiplying a stock’s market price by the number of outstanding shares.
 Large-cap, mid-cap and small-cap stocks are defined by their market caps: